Shivantha56/AAD-assignment-02/README.md

 - **USE assignment02dilshanshivantha**
 - **SELECT p.projectId, p.projectName, p.dueDate, t.name AS techLeadName FROM project AS p JOIN techlead AS t ON p.techLeadId_employeeId = t.employeeId;**

+##API Documentation

+Welcome to the API documentation for IJSE Assignment 02.
+This documentation will provide you with all the necessary information about this API.